mcavady/current-planetary-positions/readme.txt

 == Changelog ==

 = 1.3.1 =
 * Maintenance:  Updated the sweph binary files.
+The old ones may have been unreadable on some servers, and caused all planets set to 0 degrees Aries.

 = 1.3 =
 * Maintenance - Updated widget to work with the WordPress 4.0 live widget customizer.